uahic/slurm_account_synchronizer/README.md

 ```
 The virtual group 'white_knights' can further be used in the associations section, as if it was a regular unix group.

+## Default Accounts
+Each specified user (either by name, by groups or set-operations on multiple groups) will get an user-account (accountname=username) and this will also be the defaultaccount (SLURM requires each user to have one) unless specified otherwise in the defaults section in the accounts.yml. o

+As one user can be contained in multiple associations/groups, this tool decides which account to use as a default in the following order according to the accounts.yml:

+1. defaults/users/<username> (if defined)
+2. defaults/groups/<group_name>/account/<account_name>.
+As there could be multiple matches, we simply choose the first one in the array where a specific user is member of (the group <group_name>).

 ## Full Specification by example

 ```